Manage an App Service plan in Azure

 Azure deploys each new App Service plan into a deployment unit, internally called a webspace.
 Each region can have many webspaces, but your app can only move between plans that are created in the same webspace.
 An App Service Environment can have multiple webspaces, but your app can only move between plans that are created in the same webspace.

-You can’t specify the webspace you want when creating a plan, but it’s possible to ensure that a plan is created in the same webspace as an existing plan.
-In brief, all plans created with the same resource group, region combination, and operating system are deployed into the same webspace.
-For example, if you created a plan in resource group A and region B, then any plan you subsequently create in resource group A and region B is deployed into the same webspace.
-Note that plans can’t move webspaces after they’re created, so you can’t move a plan into “the same webspace” as another plan by moving it to another resource group.
+You can't specify the webspace you want when you create a plan, but it's possible to ensure that a plan is created in the same webspace as an existing plan.
+All plans created with the same resource group, region combination, and operating system are deployed into the same webspace.
+For example, if you created a plan in resource group A and region B, any plan you subsequently create in resource group A and region B is deployed into the same webspace.
+Note that plans can't move webspaces after they're created, so you can't move a plan into "the same webspace" as another plan by moving it to another resource group.

-1. In the Azure portal, search for and select App services and select the app that you want to move.
+1. In the Azure portal, search for and select App services, and then select the app that you want to move.

-2. From the left menu, under App Service Plan, select Change App Service plan.
+2. In the left pane, under App Service Plan, select App Service plan.

-3. In the App Service plan dropdown, select an existing plan to move the app to.
-The dropdown shows only plans that are in the same resource group and geographical region as the current App Service plan.
+4. In the Change App Service plan pane, in the App Service plan list, select an existing plan to move the app to.
+The list shows only plans that are in the same resource group and geographical region as the current App Service plan.
 If no such plan exists, it lets you create a plan by default.
-You can also create a new plan manually by selecting Create new.
+You can also create a new plan manually by selecting New plan and then selecting Create new.

 Important

-If you're moving an app from a higher-tiered plan to a lower-tiered plan, such as from D1 to F1, the app might lose certain capabilities in the target plan.
+If you move an app from a higher-tiered plan to a lower-tiered plan, such as from D1 to F1, the app might lose certain capabilities in the target plan.
 For example, if your app uses TLS/SSL certificates, you might see this error message:

 Cannot update the site with hostname '<app_name>' because its current TLS/SSL configuration 'SNI based SSL enabled' is not allowed in the target compute mode.
 Allowed TLS/SSL configuration is 'Disabled'.